Imagix/uvtt2fgu/README.md

 This program works with Fantasy Grounds Unity v4.1 or higher as that is the version where dynamic lighting effects were added.
 This was last used with Dungeondraft v1.0.1.3.

+## Requirements

+uvtt2fgu.py requires a python3 installation with PIP.

 ## Usage
 1. Create your map in Dungeondraft
 2. Export the map in Universal VTT format